-BRP's Can-Am Spyder vehicle is a non-traditional three-wheel vehicle (with two wheels in the front and one in the back) designed to be driven on paved roads and highways.
-Despite its uniqueness, the Motorcycle Industry Council classifies the Spyder model in the On-Highway Motorcycle category.
-While many jurisdictions have implemented distinct licensing requirements for three-wheel vehicles that are generally less expensive, demanding and lengthy to obtain than for traditional motorcycles, certain jurisdictions still apply the same licensing requirement for the Spyder vehicle as for traditional motorcycles.
+BRP's Can-Am Spyder and Ryker vehicles are non-traditional three-wheeled vehicles (with two wheels in the front and one in the back) designed to be driven on paved roads, highways and gravel roads.
+While many jurisdictions have implemented distinct licensing requirements for three-wheeled vehicles that are generally less expensive, demanding and lengthy to obtain than for traditional motorcycles, certain jurisdictions still apply the same licensing requirement for the Spyder and Ryker 3WVs as for traditional motorcycles.
 Other jurisdictions require only an automobile driver's license.

-BRP's products compete for consumers against traditional motorcycle manufacturers such as Harley Davidson, Honda, Kawasaki, Polaris, Suzuki and Yamaha, as the Spyder vehicle is also used for open air recreational touring.
-Management estimates that the global market for On-Road Motorcycles of 500 cc+ represented approximately 720,500 units in season 2016, down approximately 11% from season 2015.
-Management believes that, in addition to the traditional motorcycle consumer, the Spyder vehicle open-air experience, styling, performance and stability appeal to consumers that would not have considered buying a motorcycle.
-With its Y-shape architecture, vehicle stability system and semiautomatic transmission, management believes that the Spyder vehicle offers greater stability and overall ease of use for a broad range of riders of all skill levels.
-The Spyder line-up is comprised of 20 models.
+BRP's Can-Am Spyder and Ryker 3WVs compete for consumers against three-wheeled vehicle manufacturers such as Harley Davidson, Polaris, Piaggio and Yamaha.
+Management estimates that the global market for three-wheeled vehicles represented approximately 78,000 units in season 2018, up approximately 1% from season 20172.
+Management believes that, in addition to the traditional motorcycle consumer, the Spyder and Ryker 3WVs open-air experience, styling, performance and stability appeal to consumers that would not have considered buying a motorcycle.
+With their Y-shape architecture, vehicle stability system and semiautomatic or automatic transmission, management believes that the Spyder and Ryker 3WVs offer greater stability and overall ease of use for a broad range of riders of all skill levels.
+The Can-Am 3WV line-up is comprised of 30 models.

-For season 2017, suggested retail prices for the Company's Spyder models range from approximately US\$15.000 to US\$26,900 in the United States.
+For season 2019, suggested retail prices for the Company's Spyder models range from approximately US\$15,999 to US\$28,799 in the United States.
+In September 2018, the Company introduced the Ryker 3WVs, with a retail price ranging from approximately US\$8,499 to US\$10,999 in the United States, which is more affordable than the Spyder 3WVs currently on the market.

-Seasonal Products
+Powersport - Seasonal Products